IhnatiukAndriii/IhnatiukAndriii/README.md

-# Andrii Ihnatiuk — Senior Full-Stack Contractor
+# Andrii Ihnatiuk —Full-Stack Contractor

 I build multi-tenant B2B SaaS for seed and Series A founders — the messy middle between "no users yet" and "needs a platform team."
 Direct engagements with founders and CTOs, no agency in between.
 Based in Ukraine, working remote across EU, US, and UK time zones.